 Here's a simplified view of the agent execution flow:

-A conceptual diagram illustrating the agent execution cycle, where the LLM decides between using a tool or generating a final response based on the input and previous steps.
+A diagram illustrating the agent execution cycle, where the LLM decides between using a tool or generating a final response based on the input and previous steps.

 The prompt used to guide the LLM's reasoning is absolutely essential.
 It typically instructs the LLM on how to think step-by-step, lists the available tools with descriptions of what they do and what inputs they expect, and specifies the format the LLM should use to indicate its chosen action and the input for that action.
 Techniques like ReAct (Reason+Act) often underpin these prompts, encouraging the LLM to explicitly state its reasoning before choosing an action.